openid/authzen/api/authorization-api-1_0.md

 : The action to create a new entity, which MAY be defined by the `resource` field in the request

 "read":
 : The action to read the content.
-Based on the resource being accessed, this could mean a list functionality or reading an individual resource contents
+Based on the resource being accessed, this could mean a list functionality or reading an individual resource's contents

 "update":
 : The action to update the content of an existing entity.
 This MAY represent a partial update or an entire replacement of the entity.
 The entity MAY be identified by the resource in the request